Three-legged crow: Other tripedal creatures in Chinese mythology

-In Chinese mythology, there are other three-legged creatures besides the crow, for instance, the yu "a three-legged tortoise that causes malaria".
+In Chinese mythology, there are other three-legged creatures besides the crow, for instance, the "a three-legged tortoise that causes malaria".

-The three-legged crow symbolizing the sun has a yin yang counterpart in the chánchú "three-legged toad" symbolizing the moon (along with the moon rabbit).
+The three-legged crow symbolizing the sun has a yin yang counterpart in the "three-legged toad" symbolizing the moon (along with the moon rabbit).
 According to an ancient tradition, this toad is the transformed Chang'e lunar deity who stole the elixir of life from her husband Houyi the archer, and fled to the moon where she was turned into a toad.

 The Fènghuáng is commonly depicted as being two-legged but there are some instances in art in which it has a three-legged appearance.